mptre/pick/README.md

 options.

 Supply the `-v` option to display the version of `pick` that is running.

+Supply the `-q` option and a string to pre-populate the search query.

 The `pick` `ncurses(3X)` interface is operated with the following keys: